Arithmetic: History

 The ancient Indians were the first to develop the concept of zero as a number to be used in calculations.
 The exact rules of its operation were written down by Brahmagupta in around 628 CE.
 The concept of zero or none existed long before, but it was not considered an object of arithmetic operations.
 Brahmagupta further provided a detailed discussion of calculations with negative numbers and their application to problems like credit and debt.
 The concept of negative numbers itself is significantly older and was first explored in Chinese mathematics in the first millennium BCE.

 Indian mathematicians also developed the positional decimal system used today, in particular the concept of a zero digit instead of empty or missing positions.
 For example, a detailed treatment of its operations was provided by Aryabhata around the turn of the 6th century CE.
 The Indian decimal system was further refined and expanded to non-integers during the Islamic Golden Age by Middle Eastern mathematicians, such as Al-Khwarizmi.
 His work was influential in introducing the decimal numeral system to the Western world, which at that time relied on the Roman numeral system.
 There, it was popularized by mathematicians like Leonardo Fibonacci, who lived in the 12th and 13th centuries and also developed the Fibonacci sequence.
 During the Middle Ages and Renaissance, many popular textbooks were published to cover the practical calculations for commerce.
 The use of abacuses also became widespread in this period.
 In the 16th century, the mathematician Gerolamo Cardano conceived the concept of complex numbers as a way to solve cubic equations.

 Leibniz's stepped reckoner was the first calculator that could perform all four arithmetic operations.

 The first mechanical calculators were developed in the 17th century and greatly facilitated complex mathematical calculations, such as Blaise Pascal's calculator and Gottfried Wilhelm Leibniz's stepped reckoner.
 The 17th century also saw the discovery of the logarithm by John Napier.

 In the 18th and 19th centuries, mathematicians such as Leonhard Euler and Carl Friedrich Gauss laid the foundations of modern number theory.
 Another development in this period concerned work on the formalization and foundations of arithmetic, such as Georg Cantor's set theory and the Dedekind–Peano axioms used as an axiomatization of natural-number arithmetic.
 Computers and electronic calculators were first developed in the 20th century.
-Their widespread use revolutionized both the accuracy and speed with which even complex arithmetic computations can be calculated.
+Their widespread use revolutionized both the accuracy and speed with which even complex arithmetic computations could be performed.